1995parham-teaching/.github/profile/README.md

 </p>

 Welcome to our learning repository.
-Here we have materials on different things from C programming to Go, documentation etc. Feel free to contribute and use them in your learning journey.
+Here we have materials on different things from C programming to Go, documentation etc. Feel free to contribute and use them in your learning journey. you can also checkout my personal learning organization [here](https://github.com/1995parham-learning).

 ![GitHub Org's stars](https://img.shields.io/github/stars/cng-by-example?style=social)